nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### 7.2.3 View meeting: `viewMeeting`

-View details associated with a meeting, such as the meeting's date and time.
+View details associated with a meeting, such as the meeting's date and time, as well as the client's details associated with the meeting.

 Format: `viewMeeting i/INDEX`